JSensebe/jsensebe.github.io/projects/jillian-michaels.md

 - Ensuring responsive gameplay despite Kinect latency
 - Integrating Kinect input into n‑Space’s engine
 - Supporting early Avatar features before they were cut
+- Converting a depth map into a “lit” representation of the player using a fragment shader

 ---